 - Ford's Greenhouse Gas Emissions

 - Climate Change Risks and Opportunities

 - Ford's Climate Change Strategy

 - Climate Change Policy and Partnerships

+- U.S. Policy

-European Policy
+- European Policy

+- Canadian Policy

+- Asia Pacific Policy

-Emissions Trading Emissions trading is a key tool in both voluntary and mandatory greenhouse gas (GHG) emissions-reduction programs.
-Ford w greenhouse gas (GHG) emissions-reduction programs.
+Emissions trading is a key tool in both voluntary and mandatory greenhouse gas (GHG) emissions-reduction programs.
 Ford was an early participant in carbon markets, with a goal of gaining experience that will be valuable in an increasingly carbon-constrained world.

 For example, Ford, along with 11 other companies and the city of Chicago, founded the Chicago Climate Exchange (CCX) in 2003.
-The CCX was a GHG emissionsreduction and trading program for emission sources and projects in North America.
+The CCX was a GHG emissions-reduction and trading program for emission sources and projects in North America.
 It was a self-regulated, rules-based exchange designed and governed by CCX members.
 Ford was the first and only auto manufacturing participant in the Exchange.
 Through the CCX, we committed to reducing our North American facility emissions by 6 percent between 2000 and 2010, and we exceeded that reduction target.
 The CCX elected to end the emissions-trading portion of the program after 2010, with cumulative verified emission reductions totaling nearly 700 million metric tons of carbon dioxide (CO2) since 2003.